melissaboiko/joyodb/README.md

  - Tests
    - doctests for functions
    - old_kanji: against wikipedia, old dataset
+   - readings: against kanjidic

 Yet to be done:
+ - Decide how to mark 恐らく as special

  - Examples:
    - Handle examples with （） like those for 羽

  - Notes (参考)
    - Distinguish kanji-scoped notes from reading-scoped (almost done; need to handle jukujikun better).